meikse/plant_ident/README.md

 ## motivation

-The motivation is to feed data from a linear continuous state-space (ss) system as a plant through a pipeline with a neural network included.
-No output-matrix is considered for the ss-system.
+The motivation is to feed data from a linear continuous state-space (ss) system as a plant through a pipeline with a neural network included. output-matrix is an eye matrix for the ss-system.
 This pipeline receives input as well as output data from the real ss-system which shall be analyzed.
 Due to training of the neural network, the ss shall be identified without any further information about the physical system dynamics (black box approach).